US, UK brace for soaring death tolls as pandemic bears down

 Lacking enough for protective gear against the virus, British doctors and nurses were wearing goggles from school science classes, holding their breath when close to patients, and repeatedly reusing single-use masks, Dr. Rinesh Parmar, head of Doctors’ Association UK, told Sky News.

-Worldwide, more than 1.2 million people have been confirmed infected and nearly 70,000 have died, according to Johns Hopkins University.
-The true numbers are certainly much higher, due to limited testing, different ways nations count the dead and deliberate under-reporting by some governments.
+Worldwide, more than 1.2 million people have been confirmed infected and over 70,000 have died, according to Johns Hopkins University.
+The true numbers are certainly much higher, because of limited testing, different ways nations count the dead and deliberate under-reporting by some governments.

 The virus is spread by droplets from coughs or sneezes.
 For most people, the virus causes mild to moderate symptoms such as fever and cough.
-But for some, especially older adults and the infirm, it can cause pneumonia and death.
+But for some, especially older adults and the infirm, it can cause pneumonia.
 Over 263,000 people have recovered worldwide.

 There is no known treatment, but some drugs have shown promise and patients are rushing to join studies.